 The Hillsborough Soil and Water Conservation District was organized August 5, 1946 by the people of Hillsborough County.
 The purpose of the District is to provide a local grass roots mechanism to deal with soil, water, and other natural resource problems and in preventing problems in Hillsborough County.

 The Florida Department of Agriculture and Consumer Services (FDACS) administers the soil and water conservation programs assigned to it by the Legislature under the Soil and Water Conservation Law, Chapter 582, Florida Statutes.

 Pursuant to Chapter 582, F.S., the Hillsborough Soil and Water Conservation District (HSWCD) has the authority to enter into agreements to furnish financial or other aid to any agency, government, or any owner or occupier of lands, to carry out conservation, development, and utilization of soil and water resources in accordance with state law.

 Get started: Anyone can be a conservationist

-The term 'conservationist' is a little broad.
-However, we believe that everyone is able to contribute to our natural resource protection efforts in some small way.
-To help you get started, you are welcome to attend any events hosted by the HSWCD:
+We believe that everyone is able to contribute to Hillsborough's natural resource protection efforts in some small way.
+To help you get started, all members of the public are welcome to attend any events hosted by the District.

 Board of Supervisors